Andrea has a background in Myers-Briggs and Western astrology. She mostly writes about relationships.

 Third Estate: Peasants and bourgeoise

-When it comes to swords cards, we can safely assume it has to do with knights or nobles.
+When it comes to swords cards, we can safely assume they have to do with knights or nobles.
 It deals with people who have more luxuries than the general population.
 The cards could also represent nations that have a great deal of wealth.

 The woman is worried that she'll fall from grace, that she'll be excommunicated and deemed worthless.
 The woman is the target of someone's cruelty.